 Main characters: Blind Terezie and Death Mac are introduced (Terezie in audio version, Mac in video version)

 The next scene will show us how Mac introduces himself with Terezia via modern technology smart-phone. (finally art about positive aspects of technology)

 Through the movies they interact with each other, blind Terezie drives car with Mac assistance, Mac is dancing to music with Terezie.

 Both installations are showing the same story line with different point of view of each main character.

 Součková art is not full of big nonsense words and sentences, there is lack of coolness and shock.
 It is deeply thoughtful concept executed in clean way without any disturbing elements.
-I you just recommend to give visitors blind fold in the audio area and ear plugs in videa area.
+I would just recommend to give visitors blind fold in the audio area and ear plugs in videa area.

-I’m afraid that the winner will Be Lukáš Hoffman.
+I’m afraid that the winner will be Lukáš Hoffman.
 Institutions like these in Czech republic tend more to promote themselves rather than the artists.
 And Hoffman is the best bet for them.